matiorism/Telegram-Anonymous-Chat-Bot/README.md

   - `ALLOWED` (Optional): Controls who can use the bot.
 Defaults to `"ALL"`.
       - Set to `"ALL"` to allow any Telegram user.
       - Set to a comma-separated string of Telegram usernames to create a whitelist (e.g., `"user1,user2"`).

+### Alternative: Single-File Configuration

+If you have trouble setting up secrets or encounter errors like `BOT_TOKEN variable not found in environment`, you can place your configuration directly into the main script.

+1. Open your `entry.py` file.

+2. Remove the line `from config import BOT_TOKEN, BOT_ID, BOT_TELEGRAM_ID`.

+3. Add your configuration variables at the top of the file, like this:

+    ```python
+    # Configuration
+    BOT_TOKEN = "8126840226:AAFce69FYlc1K-apdRdk4e52_hCObhSV6Qo" # Replace with your token
+    BOT_ID = "MyAnonymousBot" # Replace with your bot's username
+    ALLOWED = "ALL"

+    # --- Derived Configuration ---
+    BOT_TELEGRAM_ID = BOT_TOKEN.split(':')[0] if BOT_TOKEN else ""
+    ```

+> **⚠️ Security Warning**
+> This method is simpler for deployment but involves "hardcoding" your sensitive `BOT_TOKEN` into the script.
+This is less secure than using Cloudflare's secrets manager.
+Only use this method for personal projects and ensure your code is not publicly visible with the token inside.